scolapicchioni/blazor/Lab05/readme.md

 We're going to use the same [CLEAN architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) that we have on the frontend:

-- A *Core* project where we define the business logic.
-There's going to be a Service that knows what to do (for example it validates the data before passing it to the infrastructure)
+- A *Core* folder where we define the business logic.
+There's going to be a *Service* that knows what to do (for example it validates the data before passing it to the infrastructure)
-- An *Infrastructure* project where we define how to actually read and save the data.
+- An *Infrastructure* folder where we define how to actually read and save the data.
 We're going to use [Entity Framework Core](https://docs.microsoft.com/en-gb/ef/core/)  to talk to a SQL Server DataBase.
 - An *Application* project, which in this case consists of a [REST](https://www.restapitutorial.com/lessons/whatisrest.html#) service using [ASP.NET Core 6.0 Web API](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio).

-Both the `Service` and the `Repository` will implement the interfaces and make use of the `Photo` entity that we have already defined on the fontend, so before we start, let's factor those out, into a new `Shared` project.
+Both the `Service` and the `Repository` will implement the interfaces and make use of the `Photo` entity that we have already defined on the `Shared` project.

-## The Shared Core
+## The Backend

-- On the `Solution Explorer`, right click you solution, then select `Add` -> `New Project`.
-- Select `Class Library`.
-Click `Next`
-- In the  `Project Name` field, type `PhotoSharingApplication.Shared.Core`
-- Make sure to select the latest .NET Core Version (6.0) and click Create
-- Open the `PhotoSharingApplication.Frontend.Core`
-- Cut the following folders with their content:
-    - `Interfaces`
-    - `Entities`
-- Paste them into the `PhotoSharingApplication.Shared.Core` project
+### Create the project
-- Rename the namespaces of the classes and interfaces to match project / folder name
-    - Change the namespace of the `Photo` class to `PhotoSharingApplication.Shared.Core.Entities`
-    - Change the namespace of `IPhotosRepository` and `IPhotosService` to `PhotoSharingApplication.Shared.Core.Interfaces`
-- In the `PhotoSharingApplication.Frontend.Core`,
-    - Add a Project Reference to the `PhotoSharingApplication.Shared.Core`
-    - Open the `Services\PhotosService.cs` file and change the `using` to match the new namespaces
-- In the `PhotoSharingApplication.Frontend.Infrastructure`
-    - Open the `Repository` and change the `using` to match the new namespaces
-- In the `PhotoSharingApplication.Frontend.BlazorWebAssembly`
-    - Open `Program.cs` and change the `using` to match the new namespaces
-- In the `PhotoSharingApplication.Frontend.BlazorComponents`
-    - Open every Page and Component and change the `using` (or just delete them from each page and add the correct ones to the _`Imports.razor`)

-Run the application and verify that everything works as before

-## The Backend Core

 - On the `Solution Explorer`, right click your solution, then select `Add` -> `New Project`.
-- Select `Class Library`.
-Click `Next`
+- Select the `ASP.NET Core Web Api` project template.
-- In the  `Project Name` field, type `PhotoSharingApplication.Backend.Core`
+    - Name the Project `PhotoSharingApplication.WebServices.REST.Photos`
-- Make sure to select the latest .NET Core version (6.0) and click `Create`
+    - Select `.NET 6.0`
+    - Leave the `Authentication Type` to `None`.
+    - Ensure that the `Configure for Https` checkbox is selected
+    - Do not check `Enable Docker Support`.
+    - Ensure that the `Use controllers` checkbox is selected.
+    - Ensure that `Enable OpenAPI Support` is selected
+    - Click `Create`
-- Add a project reference to `PhotoSharingApplication.Shared.Core`
+    - Add a project reference to the `PhotoSharingApplication.Shared` project.

+### The Core Buisness logic

 Now we can implement our service, which for now will just pass the data to the repository and return the results, with little or no additional logic (we will replace it later).
 We are going to use the [Dependency Injection pattern](https://martinfowler.com/articles/injection.html?) to request for a repository.

-Create a new folder `Services` and add a `PhotosService.cs` class
+Create a new `Core` folder, then under it create a new folder named `Services`.
+Add a `PhotosService.cs` class to the `Services` folder.

 ```cs
 using PhotoSharingApplication.Shared.Core.Entities;